Arthur Harby

 Arthur James Harby (1906–1989) was an English rower.

-Rowing
+Biography

-He competed in the coxless four at the 1930 British Empire Games for England and won a gold medal with Francis Fitzwilliams, Humphrey Boardman and Hugh Edwards and won a second gold medal as part of the eight.
+Harby competed for the 1930 English team in the coxless four at the 1930 British Empire Games and won a gold medal with Francis Fitzwilliams, Humphrey Boardman and Hugh Edwards and won a second gold medal as part of the eight.

-Personal life

 He was an engineer at the time of the 1930 Games.